lauracion/lacion/content/teaching/_index.md

 caption = ""
 +++

-In this page you will find several teaching and teaching-related materials listed in descending order according to the date the class was taught.
+In this page you will find several teaching and teaching-related materials listed in descending order according to the class/workshop/demo date.
 Most of the materials are in Spanish.

 Slides that include multiple questions are *student versions* (i.e., without answers).
 Feel free to contact me for *instructor versions*.